smantic/blog/content/posts/errors.md

 ---

 Runtime errors are a bit different in Go compared to other languages.
 Go lacks the familiar error handling like try/catch.
-Gophers think about errors a bit differently.
 In Go [errors are values](https://go.dev/blog/errors-are-values) like any other kind of type in go.
 Because of this we often see signatures that are like

 `func DoSomething() error`